Xi tells Southeast Asian leaders China does not seek 'hegemony' | Law-Order

 - China

-The Philippines on Thursday condemned "in strongest terms" the actions of three Chinese coast guard vessels that it said blocked and used water cannon on resupply boats headed towards a Philippine-occupied atoll in the South China Sea.
+The Philippines on Thursday condemned the actions of three Chinese coast guard vessels that it said blocked and used water cannon on resupply boats headed towards a Philippine-occupied atoll in the sea.
 The United States on Friday called the Chinese actions "dangerous, provocative, and unjustified," and warned that an armed attack on Philippine vessels would invoke U.S. mutual defense commitments.

-"The United States strongly believes that PRC actions asserting its expansive and unlawful South China Sea maritime claims undermine peace and security in the region," State Department spokesman Ned Price said, using the initials for the People's Republic of China.
 Philippine President Rodrigo Duterte told the summit hosted by Xi that he "abhors" the altercation and said the rule of law was the only way out of the dispute.
+He referred to a 2016 international arbitration ruling which found China's maritime claim to the sea had no legal basis.
+"This does not speak well of the relations between our nations," said Duterte, who will leave office next year and has been criticized in the past for failing to condemn China's conduct in the disputed waters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)